 Is there anything I can do to avoid probating my loved one's estate?

 If your loved one is already deceased, and they meet the qualifications listed above, then the answer is most likely "no".
 You can, however, plan to take action now to make sure your loved ones don’t have to probate your estate.
 Oftentimes, we will utilize a trust to avoid probate with your own assets during the estate planning process.
-No one that is in this process enjoys being there or can even plan for these circumstances.
-It is lengthy (at least one year from the date of death) and expensive and regarding personal subject matter.

 What type is your case?